-As always, Responsibility.org has been my go-to for all of these kinds of conversations.
+As always, Responsibility.org has been my go-to for all of these kinds of conversations surrounding responsible drinking.
 The website is stocked with free resources for parents with kids as young as 6 years old all the way through college-age kids.
-There’s such a wide range of articles and topics on how to build a lifetime of conversations with our kids about alcohol responsibility.
-It starts at home and it starts with us.
+There’s such a wide range of articles and topics on building a lifetime of conversations with our kids about responsibility.
+It starts at home, and it starts with us.

 Have you listened to my podcast?
 Check out The Mom Confidential!